asdmin/kossel-faq/tensioners.md

 ### Conclusion

-When 'the rubber bands are necessary', what really necesseray is to replace the joints (also means replacing the arms).
+When *the rubber bands are necessary*, what really necesseray is to replace the joints (usually also means replacing the arms).
-These tensioner/rubberband constructions are sacrificing both the accuracy of the printer and speeding up wear and tear.
+These tensioner constructions are sacrificing both the accuracy of the printer and speeding up wear and tear.

 I don't say not to use them!
 But they are spare wheels of a delta printer.
 On your car you use your spare wheel only as long as you get a proper one.
 You should also do the same to your printer.